 The park, mainly sitting in Wyoming with small sections in Montana and Idaho, is most known for its many hot springs and geysers.
-In fact, the park contains the largest concentration of geysers in the world.
+The park contains the largest concentration of geysers in the world.
 While here, you can’t miss Old Faithful, a famous geyser that you’ll want to line up to see erupt!
-Make sure to head to Mammoth Hot Springs near the North Entrance of the park for even more geothermal viewing fun.
+Head to Mammoth Hot Springs near the park’s North Entrance for even more geothermal viewing fun.

 Want to get out on the water?
-Yellowstone offers white-water rafting, as well as guided boat tours.
+Yellowstone offers white-water rafting as well as guided boat tours.
 Another activity your kids will love is checking out the natural wildlife surrounding the park.
-Keep an eye out for the black bears, grizzly bears, wolves, elk, and bison that wander the open meadows and forests.
+Watch for the black bears, grizzly bears, wolves, elk, and bison that wander the open meadows and forests.

-The young ones have the chance to become a Junior Ranger and learn all about the conservation of the park’s wildlife through different activities.
-With so much to do, we recommend looking into insurance that covers adventure sports and activities – just to be on the safe side!
+The young ones can become Junior Rangers and learn all about the conservation of the park’s wildlife through different activities.
+With so much to do, we recommend looking into insurance that covers adventure sports and activities – to be on the safe side!

 Choosing where to stay in the park depends on your family’s interests.
 A great place in West Yellowstone is the Yellowstone Lodge, a five-minute drive to the park’s West Entrance and walking distance from the Grizzly & Wolf Discovery Center.

 Ocean City is a small seaside town on the East Coast.
 Typically frequented by generations of Easterners heading for their summer homes, the beach town has become extremely popular among tourists due to its budget-friendly activities and accommodations.
 The town is tailored for family fun in the sun, regardless of age!